An Ultimate User Interface Testing Guide + UI Testing Checklist and Examples

 • Cost-effective in the long run: Despite an initial investment in setting up, the ability to run automated tests multiple times without additional costs can be cost-effective over the software’s life.

-When It’s Better to Use Automated UI Testing
+When It’s Better to Use Automated Web UI Testing

 1. Regression testing: When you need to ensure that new code changes have not affected existing functionalities.